kubeslice/kubeslice-controller/docs/hub-and-spoke-testing.md

 - **`reconciles RouteEntireSliceSubnet when the topology changes on an existing slice`** — switching an existing slice's topology updates the flag on the surviving gateways (the control-plane half of the E8/E9 dataplane scenarios).
+- **`clears the flag on a gateway that becomes the hub side after a hub change`** — a hub change turns a former spoke client (flag `true`) into the new hub's server;
+  the flag must be cleared to `false` so the hub doesn't route the whole slice, and set on the gateway that becomes the new spoke client (direct test of the both-sides reconcile).
+- **`marks a no-network slice TopologyConverged=True with NoGatewaysRequired`** — a NONET slice still gets a `TopologyConverged` condition (guards the early-return path that previously skipped the status write).
+- **`re-creates a missing client gateway of a partial pair (self-heal)`** — with the server gateway present but the client deleted, the reconcile re-creates the client instead of getting stuck on an AlreadyExists error re-touching the server.

 ---